 To illustrate the first point (“Food”) allow me to display my sun-smooched photo of blueberry pancakes with fresh blueberry butter and local maple syrup.

 Thanks, Inn by the Sea!

 Our stay at Inn by the Sea was one of the best trips we’ve taken together.
 As fun as it is to explore new cities and have action-packed travel adventures, the reality is that as a parent of young kids, and as a middle school teacher, sometimes what’s best for supporting romance is just relaxed couple time in one (glorious, luxurious) place.
 Oh — and a giant lobster roll.

-If you’re interested in spending time at Inn by the Sea, check out their website, and this affiliate link to TripAdvisor reviews and booking for deals and more information.
+If you’re interested in spending time at Inn by the Sea, check out their availability and reviews — and possibly even book at these easy links to the resort at Expedia, or if you prefer, on Booking.com.
 If you’re curious about the dresses I’m sporting in these photos, learn more about this progressive fashion company here.

 So what do YOU think?
 Does this Maine resort look like a place you’d like to visit?
 What are your must-haves for a romantic getaway?
 Do share!